-Students are required to bring in their own ingredients to all practical lessons which are usually held weekly
+Students will learn the subject knowledge and practical skills in Year 10 in preparation for the written exam paper and Non-Exam Assessment (NEA) tasks in Year 11.
+Students are required to bring in their own ingredients to all practical lessons which are usually held weekly.